humanbelnik/ggrep/README.md

 # ggrep
 :mag: CLI utility to quickly browse GitHub repositories

+> NOTE: Docker version is stable, but 2nd approach is untested.

 ## How to setup?
 ### A. Compile by yourself
 1. Clone this repository to your local machine